-mainly controlled and pre-scheduled types of events due to mandatory disclosures (earnings announcements, management forecasts, corporate changes).
+In this article, I analyze how firms decide to bundle news strategically to the market when disclosing privacy breaches.
+In particular, managers have a strategic informational advantage when deciding to disclose information to the market.
+Part of the literature attempts to measure the effect of disclosing information when investors have limited attention.
+Those papers used mainly controlled and prescheduled types of events due to mandatory disclosures (earnings announcements, management forecasts, corporate changes) [19, 20].
 Contrary to the nature of the events analyzed in those papers, privacy breaches are somewhat uncontrolled and unplanned events in nature.
-In case a breach happens, firms have to disclose the breach within two months of the discovery of the breach.
+In case a breach happens, firms have to disclose the breach no later than up to 3 months of the discovery of the breach.
+Some states have stronger requirements (5 days in California) than others (90 days for Connecticut).
 Affected firms can then strategically consider when to disclose the breach within this timeframe, given that this information could be easily leaked or released in the press.
-I use a similar approach as Wasley and Wu (2006), Lansford (2006), Rogers and Van Buskirk (2013) that show how firms use positive disclosures (patent approvals) to mitigate future negative earnings reports.

-The sample statistics in Section 3 seem to suggest that firm size, media coverage, and breach size tend to have an effect on the probability of getting a breaking news report when a privacy breach is disclosed.
+The sample statistics in section "Data" seem to suggest that firm size, media coverage, and breach size tend to have an effect on the probability of getting a breaking news report when a privacy breach is disclosed.
 I want to analyze more specifically the media environment firms either create (through press releases) or use (through media stories) around a negative disclosure like a privacy breach.

-Figure 1 shows the media coverage for the firms in my sample.
+Fig. 1 shows the media coverage for the firms in my sample.
 I divide the type of news reports into positive and negative news and I also consider the breaking news reports.
-In order to account for different media coverage between firms, I construct the following news ratios: the "abnormal news coverage" can be written as:
+In order to account for different media coverage between firms,14 I construct the following news ratios: the "abnormal news coverage" can be written as:

-$$ABN{it} = \frac{N{it} - \bar{N}i}{\bar{N}i} \tag{1}$$

-where $N{it}$ is the sum of news stories during day t for firm i and $\bar{N}i$ is sum of all news stories represents the average over the time period.
+$$ABN{it} = \frac{N{it} - \overline{N_i}}{\overline{N_i}} \tag{1}$$ where N{it} is the sum of news stories during day t for firm i and \overline{N}i is sum of all news stories represents the average over the time period.
 I consider different time periods for the measure of the "permanent news coverage" in Equation (1).
-The permanent news coverage of a given firm corresponds to the usual media coverage of a given firm: I use the average over the entire sample 2005-2014 and average per year to better control to changes in company coverage over the years.
-I also divide my news into positive and negative news.
+The permanent news coverage of a given firm corresponds to the usual media coverage of a given firm: I use the average over the entire sample 2005-14 and average per year to better control to changes in company coverage over the years.15 I also divide my news into positive and negative news.
 A positive news report is considered to be adding a positive outlook for a firm.
-Increased dividends, increased buybacks, beating expectations, increased sales, acquisitions, mergers, stakes, change to positive rating from neutral rating, and positive credit changes are examples of positive news.
-Negative news reports are considered to be giving a negative outlook on the firm.
-Examples of negative news include missed earnings, decreased sales, bankruptcy, product recalls, change to negative rating from neutral rating, and negative credit changes.
+Increased dividends, increased buybacks, beating expectations, increased sales, acquisitions, mergers,16 stakes, change to positive rating from neutral rating, and positive credit changes are examples of positive news.
+Negative news reports are considered to be giving